-- Reflect the change in amortization expense resulting from the difference between the historical balances of APL's intangible assets, net, and the fair value of intangible assets acquired. - Reflect the change in depreciation expense resulting from the difference between the historical balances of APL's property, plant and equipment, net, and the fair value of property, plant and equipment acquired. - Reflect the change in interest expense resulting from our financing activities directly related to the Atlas mergers as compared to APL's historical interest expense. - Reflect the changes in stock-based compensation expense related to the fair value of the unvested portion of replacement Partnership Long Term Incentive Plan ("LTIP") awards that were issued in connection with the acquisition to APL phantom unitholders who continue to provide service as Targa employees following the completion of the APL merger. - Remove the results of operations attributable to the February 2015 transfer to Atlas Resource Partners, L.P. of 100% of APL's interest in gas gathering assets located in the Appalachian Basin of Tennessee. - Exclude \$27.3 million of acquisition-related costs incurred as of September 30, 2015 from pro forma net income for the nine months ended September 30, 2015. - Reflect the change in APL's revenues and product purchases to report plant sales of Y-grade at contractual net values to conform to our accounting policy.
+- Reflect the change in amortization expense resulting from the difference between the historical balances of APL's intangible assets, net, and the fair value of intangible assets acquired. - Reflect the change in depreciation expense resulting from the difference between the historical balances of APL's property, plant and equipment, net, and the fair value of property, plant and equipment acquired. - Reflect the change in interest expense resulting from our financing activities directly related to the Atlas mergers as compared to APL's historical interest expense. - Reflect the changes in stock-based compensation expense related to the fair value of the unvested portion of replacement Partnership Long Term Incentive Plan ("LTIP") awards that were issued in connection with the acquisition to APL phantom unitholders who continue to provide service as Targa employees following the completion of the APL merger. - Remove the results of operations attributable to the February 2015 transfer to Atlas Resource Partners, L.P. of 100% of APL's interest in gas gathering assets located in the Appalachian Basin of Tennessee.

+- Exclude \$19.3 million of acquisition-related costs incurred as of September 30, 2015 from pro forma net income for the nine months ended September 30, 2015. - Reflect the change in APL's revenues and product purchases to report plant sales of Y-grade at contractual net values to conform to our accounting

-The following table summarizes the consideration transferred to acquire ATLS and APL:
+The following table summarizes the consideration transferred to acquire ATLS and APL, which are viewed together as a single integrated transaction for GAAP reporting purposes:

-Fair Value of Consideration Transferred:
+Fair Value of Consideration Transferred by Targa for ATLS:

-Cash paid, net of cash acquired (1):
+Cash paid, net of cash acquired (1) \$ 745.7

-TRC \$ 745.7

-TRP 828.7

 Common shares of TRC 1,008.5

-Replacement restricted stock units awarded (2) 5.2
+Replacement restricted stock units awarded (3) 5.2

+Less: value of APL common units owned by ATLS (147.4)

+Total \$ 1,612.0

+Fair Value of Consideration Transferred by Targa for APL:

+Cash paid, net of cash acquired (2) \$ 828.7

-Common units of TRP 2,421.1
+Common units of TRP 2,568.5

-Replacement phantom units awarded (2) 15.0
+Replacement phantom units awarded (3) 15.0

+Total \$ 3,412.2

-Total \$ 5,024.2
+Total fair value of consideration transferred \$ 5,024.2

+Common units of TRP Replacement phantom units awarded (3) Total 2,568.5 15.0 3,412.2